Scroll to top

 Tuesday, Civics, Ethics

-Premodern Mediterranean and European civics and ethics.
+Premodern and Modern conversations in civics and ethics.
 Continuing video and conversation, with you and others studying and writing on the civic and ethical import of assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Premodern Mediterranean and European archeology, anthropology and linguistics.
+Premodern and Modern conversations in human and social sciences.
 Continuing video and conversation, with you and others studying and writing on the archaeological, cultural and linguistic aspects of assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Premodern Mediterranean and European formal and natural sciences.
-Continuing video and conversation, with you and others studying and writing on the scientific aspects of assigned above, aspects of its script and text that inform your own writing, and your developing approaches to lifelong learning, reading and writing.
+Premodern and Modern conversations in formal and natural sciences.
+Continuing video and conversation, with you and others studying and writing on the scientific aspects of assigned above, and additional attention to aspects of its script and text that inform your own developing approaches to lifelong learning, reading and writing.

 — Fourth Week